INFORMATION AS OF DECEMBER 31, 2020

 When will the grants be distributed?

 Ninety percent (90%) or $152,550 of the total student aid funding will be paid to eligible students enrolled during spring semester.
-The remaining ten percent (10%) or $16,618 of the total student aid funding will be reserved for emergency student funding for summer and fall semesters for eligible students.
+The remaining ten percent (10%) or $16,618 of the total student aid funding will be reserved for emergency student funding for the 2020-2021 academic year for eligible students.

 How will the college determine who is eligible to receive a grant award?